Top 7 signs your loved ones need to be in assisted living.

 It is great when your parents are living and doing well.
-But when they cannot care for themselves or if your parent has a diagnosis with dementia.
-In such cases, many families may consider the option of moving their parents to an assisted living.
-If they are not able to handle the task of caregiving or living at home all by themselves.
-It can be difficult to attend to your loved one, but it’s not impossible.
-With the right knowledge, you can do this.
-Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+But when they cannot care for themselves or if your parent is diagnosed with dementia.
+In such cases, many families may consider moving their parents to assisted living if they cannot handle the task of caregiving or living at home alone.
+It can be challenging to attend to your loved one, but it’s not impossible.
+With the proper knowledge, you can do this.
+Remember to care for yourself and keep your business going while caregiving.
+I’m here to assist you on this journey; schedule your planning session with me so we can look at how to keep your life and your business running smoothly.

-Many of us might not always be very comfortable with the idea of sending or moving our parents to an assisted living facility.
-There are many questions that may keep haunting us day in and day out.
-This may make you feel guilt, and, may withdraw the idea of assisted living.
+Many of us might not always be comfortable sending or moving our parents to an assisted living facility.
+So many questions may keep haunting us day in and day out.
+This may make you feel guilty, and you may withdraw the idea of assisted living.
 But as selfish as this may sound, moving a loved one to an assisted living facility may not be a bad idea or a decision.
-If you are not quite ready to think about this, here are some resources to help you care for your loved one with ease.
+If you are not ready to think about this, here are some resources to help you care for your loved one quickly.

 Understanding the top 7 signs indicating the need for an assisted living facility

-It may not always be easy to understand that your loved one needs to go to a facility where they would receive 24×7 medical care and support.
-So, how would you know that it’s time for your loved one to go to an assisted living facility?
-Here are the following signs, which can help you make this decision:
+It may not always be easy to understand that your loved one needs to go to a facility where they receive 24×7 medical care and support.
+So, how would you know it’s time for your loved one to go to an assisted living facility?
+Here are the following signs which can help you make this decision:

 Caregiving becomes unsustainable

-You find that caring for your loved one is becoming difficult with each passing day.
-This could be because of two reasons: you are becoming tired and unable to manage all things together or your loved one needs more care than before.
+Caring for your loved one is becoming difficult with each passing day.
+This could be because of two reasons: you are becoming tired and unable to manage everything together, or your loved one needs more care than before.
 This could be due to their illness and diminishing physical capabilities.

 The frequency of medical care increases

-Our loved ones can get sicker or weaker, about 80% of seniors, can come down with a chronic condition in their lifetime.
+Our loved ones can get sicker or weaker; about 80% of seniors can come down with a chronic condition in their lifetime.
 Additionally, 68% would suffer from 2 or more chronic medical conditions.
 These statistics indicate a threat to their care.
-Any negligence on our part would mean unnecessary complications.
-When you notice that your loved ones are getting sicker, and need better medical care.
-You have to understand that it would be better if they are at an assisted living facility to get better care.
-So, there are certain conditions which would make your loved ones, good candidates for assisted living:
+Any negligence on our part would mean unnecessary complications when you notice that your loved ones are getting sicker and need better medical care.
+You have to understand that it would be better if they were at an assisted living facility to get better care.
+So, certain conditions would make your loved ones good candidates for assisted living: